parthkvv/parthkvv/README.md

 </p>
 <h4> Real-time Driver Drowsiness Monitoring</h4>

-Developed a CNN-based drowsiness detector with Dlib facial feature extractor with 91.6% accuracy.
-Crafted a sub-network based on lightweight architectures for yawn detection and blink detection with EAR threshold 0.15.
-Ideated a CNN based on attention mechanism to achieve 0.5 deg best-case accuracy across the same FOV on NVGaze
-2M images for eye gaze estimation.
+A driver drowsiness detector that can identify blinks and yawn through Dlib and a separate subnetwork.
+Developed a CNN based on the attention mechanism for eye gaze estimation on the NVGaze dataset.

 [Visit 👉](https://github.com/parthkvv/Real-time_Drowsiness_Detection)